 Kathy Ordoñez has been a member of our Board of Directors since December 2014.
 She served as our Chief Commercial Officer and Executive Vice President from October 2017 to October 2018.
 Ms. Ordoñez brings more than 30 years of experience in the life sciences and diagnostics industries.
 From January 2012 until June 2013, Ms. Ordoñez was a Senior Vice President at Quest Diagnostics Incorporated, a leading provider of diagnostic information services, where she was initially responsible for leading their R&D effort and later provided oversight to multiple businesses commercializing diagnostic products and testing services.
 Ms. Ordoñez joined Quest Diagnostics as part of its acquisition in 2011 of Celera Corporation, a leading provider of genetic testing products for HIV resistance, cystic fibrosis and high complexity tissue transplantation.
 From April 2002 until May 2011, Ms. Ordoñez was the Chief Executive Officer at Celera, and she founded Celera Diagnostics in December 2000.
-From 1985 until 2000, Ms. Ordoñez held several senior positions at Hoffmann-La Roche, overseeing the formation of Roche Molecular Systems, where she served as President and Chief Executive Officer, and led the wide-scale commercial application of the Polymerase Chain Reaction (PCR) technology to the research, diagnostic and forenstic fields.
-Ms. Ordoñez also served as a member of the board of directors and non-executive Chairman, and Chief Executive Officer of RainDance Technologies, Inc., which was sold to Bio-Rad Laboratories, Inc. in February 2017 and has served as a member of the board of Directors, including her extensive experience in the life sciences and diagnostic industries.
+From 1985 until 2000, Ms. Ordoñez held several senior positions at Hoffmann-La Roche, overseeing the formation of Roche Molecular Systems, where she served as President and Chief Executive Officer, and led the wide-scale commercial application of the Polymerase Chain Reaction (PCR) technology to the research, diagnostic and forensic fields.
+Ms. Ordoñez also served as a member of the board of directors and non-executive Chairman, and Chief Executive Officer of RainDance Technologies, Inc., which was sold to Bio-Rad Laboratories, Inc. in February 2017 and has served as a member of the board of directors of Quidel Corporation since July 2019.
+We believe that Ms. Ordoñez possesses specific attributes that qualify her to serve as a member of our Board of Directors, including her extensive experience in the life sciences and diagnostic industries.

 Lucy Shapiro, Ph.D. has been a member of our Board of Directors since 2012.
 Dr. Shapiro currently serves as the Virginia and D.K.
 Ludwig Professor of Cancer Research and the Director of the Beckman Center for Molecular and Genetic Medicine at Stanford University's School of Medicine, where she has been a faculty member since 1989.
 Dr. Shapiro is a co-founder and director of Anacor Pharmaceuticals, Inc. which was acquired by Pfizer Inc. in 2016.
 In 2016 she founded a second anti-infectives company, Boragen, LLC.
-In 1989, Dr. Shapiro is a co-founder Stanford University's Department of Developmental Biology, and served as its Chairman from 1989 to 1997.
+In 1989, Dr. Shapiro founded Stanford University's Department of Developmental Biology, and served as its Chairman from 1989 to 1997.
 Prior to that, Dr. Shapiro served as Chair of the Department of Microbiology and Immunology in the College of Physicians and Surgeons of Columbia University.
 She received a B.A. from Brooklyn College and a Ph.D. in Molecular Biology from the Albert Einstein College of Medicine.
 Dr. Shapiro has received numerous awards including the National Medal of Science.
 She has been elected to the National Academy of Sciences, the American Academy of Microbiology, the American Academy of Arts and Sciences and the National Academy of Medicine for her work in the fields of molecular biology and microbiology.

 Dr. Shapiro previously served as a non-executive director of GlaxoSmithKline plc from 2001 to 2006 and Anacor Pharmaceuticals, Inc. from 2001 to 2016.
-Dr. Shapiro was also a director of GlaxoSmithKline plc from 2001 to 2005.
-Dr. Shapiro possesses specific attributes that qualify her to serve as a member of our Board of Directors, including he extensive experience in the life sciences industry.
+Dr. Shapiro was also a director of Gen-Probe, Inc. from 2008 to 2012.
+We believe that Dr. Shapiro possesses specific attributes that qualify her to serve as a member of our Board of Directors, including her extensive experience in the life sciences industry.